 The plank’s main focus should be to improve posture and must be executed to accomplish this–through great form and awareness of our body.
-In the pictures above, my body is in a straight line as if I were standing up straight.
+In the pictures below, my body is in a straight line as if I were standing up straight.
 You can achieve this at home by actively squeezing your glutes, abdominals, and making sure to keep your hips in line with the rest of your body.
 Also as to avoid injuring yourselves, keep your elbows under your shoulders and not let our upper body be hanging freely, so push through the floor and keep your chest in a good position.

 • Elbows under your shoulders

 • Actively squeezing your glutes

 • Pushing through the floor to keep your chest neutral